AngeloGalav/littlecraftGL/README.md

 - Blocks removal is not persistent, so if you delete a cube and roam around the map, you won't be able to see the effect.

 ## Benchmarking
-I suggest using mangohud to analyze the game's framerate:
+On Linux, I suggest using MangoHud to analyze the game's framerate:
 ```
 export MANGOHUD_DLSYM=1
 mangohud ./littlecraftGL